rihno123/wp_xaman_login/README.md

 # XAMAN LOGIN

-Using XAMAN as the signing request to load your tokens and balances on a webpage with additional functionality of send/receive transactions.
+Using XAMAN signing request to load your tokens and balances on a webpage with additional functionality of send/receive transactions.
 A XAMAN API account is required for your API Key and API Secret.